espocrm/documentation/user-guide/emails.md

 User can setup IMAP account on Personal Email Accounts page (Emails tab > top-right menu > Personal Email Accounts).

 Specify what folders to monitor in Monitored Folders field.
 By default it's set to INBOX.
-If you use some external email client to send emails you can add Sent folder to archive those emails.
+If you use some external email client to send emails, you can add Sent folder to archive those emails.

 *Fetch Since* allows you to choose the date emails should be archived from.
 Set it to some date prior today if you need to archive old emails.